CZ-NIC/knot-resolver/manager/README.md

 * `poe run` - runs the manager from the source
 * `poe test` - unit tests
-* `poe tox` - unit tests in all supported Python versions
+* `poe tox` - unit tests in all supported Python versions (must not be run outside of virtualenv, otherwise it fails to find multiple versions of Python)
 * `poe check` - static code analysis
 * `poe fixdeps` - update installed dependencies according to the project's configuration
 * `poe clean` - cleanup the repository from unwanted files